atul1503/Knowledge/swift.md

         // Start all three operations in parallel async let user = fetchCurrentUser()
         async let notifications = fetchNotifications()
+        // What's special about async let?
+        // It lets you start an async operation immediately and in parallel,
+        // without waiting for it to finish before moving on.
-        async let stats = fetchUserStats()
+        // The operation runs concurrently, and you can await its result later. async let stats = fetchUserStats()

         // Wait for all to complete (they run concurrently)